sfnewzgirl/email-picker-rails/README.md

 # Email Picker
+### Misha LeClair

 ## Objective

-Create a Ruby on Rails app that allows a user to change their emails preferences while using a token model for user credentials.
+Create a Ruby on Rails app that allows a user to change their email preferences while using a token model for user credentials.

 #### A note about scope

-The scope of this project is limited to the necessary route, controller and views to allow a user to change their email preferences after the user and corresponding token have been confirmed.
+The scope of this project is limited to the route, controller and views needed to allow a user to change their email preferences after the user and corresponding token have been confirmed.

 #### A note about pretty urls